 The Vedic hymns are testimonials to such simple but profound universal messages, such as:

 Plants are mothers and Goddesses.
 (Rig Veda Samhita x-97-4)

-supporting Earth on which trees, lords of forests, stand ever firm (Atharva
+We invoke all supporting Earth on which trees, lords of forests, stand ever firm (Atharva Veda 12:1:27)

 The domination of Human Race over other species was a thought never expressed or entered in ancient Indian psychology.
 On the contrary, the protection of nature was considered as a key responsibility of every householder enforced through the code of conduct and laws .Bhuta Yajna(offering of food to all living creatures) is one among the five daily duties need to be performed by a householder as mentioned in Mahabharat Anusasana Parva.